What opportunities for growth should I highlight in a Kitchen Porter job description?

 It's key to be clear and realistic when mentioning advancement paths in a Kitchen Porter job description.
 Use phrases like "opportunities for advancement are available for outstanding performers" or "potential to progress to higher roles within the kitchen for those who demonstrate exceptional skill and commitment."
 This way, you set hopeful yet realistic expectations.

-While doing a good job is crucial, promotions often depend on many factors, including business needs and available positions.
-Make sure candidates understand that performance is a key factor, but not the only one.
+Whilst doing good work is crucial, promotions often depend on many factors, including business needs and available positions.
+Make sure candidates understand that performance matters, but it's not the only thing.

-Advancement can vary greatly depending on the size and type of establishment.
+Advancement varies greatly depending on the size and type of workplace.
 Be specific about what your particular kitchen can offer, whether it's moving up within a large hotel chain or growing in a small, independent restaurant.

 Should I include training and certification opportunities in the job description?